Crusader (Marvel Comics): Z'Reg

 Z'Reg is a Skrull operative who was sent to spy on the Avengers, but arrived on Earth after the Avengers had disbanded.
 Falling in love with the planet's customs and superheroes under the civilian identity of Aubrey Thompson, Z'Reg decides to become a superhero under the name Crusader.

 Crusader soon becomes the mentor of Freedom Ring.
 After Freedom Ring is killed by Iron Maniac, Crusader takes the boy's reality-altering ring for himself.

-Crusader is later seen as a member of the Fifty State Initiative.
-KIA, a clone of Michael Van Patrick, attacks Camp Hammond and severs Crusader's hand.
-His hand is surgically reattached, but Crusader fears that medical examination will expose him as a Skrull.
-In response, he uses his ring to make himself appear human and his medical test results appear normal.
+He subsequently disguises himself as a human to join the Fifty State Initiative.

-During the Secret Invasion storyline, the Initiative is infiltrated by Skrulls, causing Crusader to fear that he will be exposed as a Skrull despite his good intentions.
+In the storyline Secret Invasion storyline, the Initiative is infiltrated by Skrulls, causing Crusader to fear that he will be exposed as a Skrull despite his good intentions.
 Despite Crusader's efforts, 3-D Man realizes that he is a Skrull and shoots him through the head.
 As Crusader lays mortally injured, he wishes "it could have ended differently" and then disappears.

 Powers and abilities

-Z'Reg's Skrull physiology enables him to shapeshift into virtually any form that he chooses and copy the powers of other heroes.
+Z'Reg is a Skrull with the ability to shapeshift into virtually any form that he chooses and replicate the powers of other heroes.
 Later, he takes Curtis Doyle's ring as an honor for his death.
 The ring was crafted from a fragment of a destroyed Cosmic Cube which allows the wearer to alter reality within a radius of roughly 15 feet (4.6m) around him, giving him a 30 ft sphere of reality he can alter.